Eating Disorders

 Every expert at Naveen Hospital is highly qualified and experienced to deliver Eating Disorder Treatment and recovery.
 When you first visit our Eating Disorder Treatment center, you will meet one of our expert professionals, who will conduct a detailed assessment, and talk about the process involving eating disorder treatment.
 A specialist will then closely work with you to tailor the eating disorder treatment plan that will provide you with the best therapy for your eating disorder.
 You will find that all of our programs at our Eating Disorder Treatment center are highly flexible and enable you to adapt as you go along, and show progress.
 Your treatment can be either scaled down or scaled up, based on what you need at every stage of your recovery phase.

-An eating disorder is a serious mental health condition that involves severe disturbances in eating behaviors and related thoughts and emotions.
-Eating disorders can have a devastating impact on physical and mental health, and can even be fatal.
+An eating disorder is a serious mental health condition that involves severe disturbances in

 There are several different types of eating disorders, including: